-It might be a coincidence but in my experience, premium brands’ gloves are more snug.
+It might be a coincidence but in my experience, premium brands’ gloves are snugger.
 My most tight gloves are Winning and Cleto which are best boxing gloves I have ever used.
-However I am sure that there are really tight gloves which are completely useless 😉 If you want to know more about this a little bit tight and amazing pair, then check out the review of it.
+However I am sure that there are really tight gloves which are completely useless.
+If you want to know more about this a little bit tight and amazing pair, then check out the review of it.

 Keep in mind that there are lots of brands, some of them will feel tighter than your previous gloves and as long as you choose according to sizing charts, then it will be okay.

-Tightness also depends on type of the gloves.
-When you wear lace up, depending on how tight your boxing training partner tie them up, these can be more snug than their velcro matches and it is normal.
+Tightness also depends on the type of gloves.
+When you wear lace-up, depending on how tight your boxing training partner tie them up, these can be snugger than their velcro matches and it is normal.